 What happens when you start to control the incoming workload

 Once this approach is understood and embedded, you’ll see two things happen.

 - Stakeholders will understand there is a proper process and their expectations will soften.
 After a while, they will no longer expect things “right now”.

 - The number of work requests will decrease.
 Why?
 Many people can’t be bothered submitting a work request properly.
 They want to just send a quick email or call somebody and get an instant response.
 When they realise this is no longer possible, they will realise that this work request often doesn’t matter that much.
 They won’t even bother submitting it.
 It’s like magic and it works!

 As you might realise, this is all about training your team and stakeholders in the way you want to work.
 Some leaders will say “That won’t work here, there are just too many distractions.”

 Well, the way that your team works is up to you.
 If you want to change it, you can.
 It’s time to stop playing the victim and put some processes in place to work more effectively.

 Don’t get me wrong, it will take time.
 Setting expectations takes time.
 But it will work and it can be done.
-If you want your team working on the important tasks first, then this is what you must do.
+If you want to build a high performing team that focuses on priorities, then this is what you must do.